Loke7132/python-template/README.md

 # Python-template

-An initial template repository for a Python project
+An advanced Python template repository for building modular projects with testing and CI/CD pipelines.

 ## Prerequisites